Newly Uncovered Russian Payments Are A Focus Of Election Investigation

 Bank employees also raised alarms about payments to a home improvement contractor.
 They reported that his companies didn’t appear to have the capacity to perform large construction projects such as those at the embassy.

-Bankers flagged to the Treasury Department’s financial crimes unit about 600 payments from the Russian embassy to this contractor’s companies.
+Bankers flagged to the Treasury Department’s financial crimes unit about 600 payments from the Russian Embassy to this contractor’s companies.
 The bankers found that those transactions did not appear connected to the presidential campaign but that they were suspicious for other reasons.
-For example, a company controlled by the contractor received multiple checks from the Russian embassy for a total of about $320,000; he then withdrew cash in amounts below the level that would have triggered an alert to government watchdogs.
+For example, a company controlled by the contractor received multiple checks from the Russian Embassy for a total of about $320,000; he then withdrew cash in amounts below the level that would have triggered an alert to government watchdogs.

 The Treasury, in turn, reported the transactions to the FBI, according to a law enforcement report shared with the bureau.
 The FBI declined to comment on what, if anything, it did with the information.